Powered by

 Contemplation of the mind

-Buddha :'And how, monks, does a monk abide contemplating mind-objects as mind-objects?
+And how, monks, does a monk abide contemplating mind-objects as mind-object~?

-1. The Five Hindrances
+(I. The Five Hindrances)

-If doubt is present in himself, a monk knows that it is present.
+'If ill-will is present in himself, a monk knows that it is present. . .And he knows how the non-arising of the abandoned ill-will in the future will come about.
+'If sloth-and-torpor is present in himself, a monk knows that it is present. . .And he knows how the non-arising of the abandoned sloth-and-torpor in the future will come about.
+'If worry-and-flurry is present in himself, a monk knows that it is present. . .And he knows how the non-arising of the abandoned worry-and-flurry in the future will come about.
+'If is present in himself, a monk knows that it is present.
 If doubt is absent in himself, he knows that it is absent.
-And he knows how un-arisen doubt comes to arise, he knows how the abandonment of arisen doubt comes about, he knows how the non-arising risen doubt comes about and he knows how the non-arising of the abandoned doubt in the future will come about.
+And he knows how unarisen doubt comes to arise, and he knows how the abandonment of arisen doubt comes about, and he knows how the non-arising of the abandoned doubt in the future will come about.'

 2. The Five Aggregrates

-So a monk abides contemplating mind-objects as mind-objects internally and he abides detached, not grasping at anything in the world.
+'So he abides contemplating mind-objects as mind-objects internally.. .And he abides detached, not grasping at anything in the world.
 And that, monks, is how a monk abides contemplating mind-objects as mind-objects in respect of the five aggregates of grasping.'

-3. The Six lnternal and External Sense-Bases
+(3. The Six lnternal and External Sense-Bases)

-Buddha: 'Again a monk abides contemplating mind-objects as mind-objects in respect of the six internal and external sense-bases.
-Here a monk knows the eye, knows visible objects and he knows whatever fetter arises dependent on the two.
-He knows how an un- arisen fetter comes to arise, he knows how the abandonment of an arisen fetter comes about and he knows how the non-arising of the abandoned fetter in the future will come about.
-He knows the ear and knows sounds.
-He knows the nose and knows smells.
-He knows the tongue and knows tastes.
-He knows the body and knows tangibles.
-He knows the mind and knows mind-objects and he knows whatever fetter arises dependent on the two, how an un-arisen fetter comes to arise he knows how the abandonment of an arisen fetter comes about and he knows how the non-arising of the abandoned fetter in the future will come about.
+'Again, monks, monk abides contemplating mind-objects as mind-objects in respect of the six internal and external sense-base.
+How does he do so?
+Here a monk knows the eye, knows sight-objects: and he knows whatever fetter arises dependent on the And he knows how an un-arisen fetter comes to arise, and he knows how the abandonment of an arisen fetter comes about, and he knows how the non-arising of the abandoned fetter in the future will come about.
+He knows the ear and knows sounds. . .He knows the nose, and knows smells. . .He knows the tongue and knows tastes. . .He knows the body6" and knows tangibles. . .He knows the mind and knows mind-objects, and he knows whatever fetter arises dependent on the two.
+And he knows how an un-arisen fetter comes to arise, and he knows how the I abandonment of an arisen fetter comes about, and he knows how the non-arising of the abandoned fetter in the future will come about.'

-So he abides contemplating mind-objects as mind-objects internally and externally, he abides detached, not grasping at anything in the world.
-That monks, is how a monk abides I contemplating mind-objects as mind-objects in respect of the six internal and external sense-bases.
+'So he abides contemplating mind-objects as mind-objects internally. . .And he abides detached, not grasping at anything in the world.
+And that, monks, is how a monk abides contemplating mind-objects as mind-objects in respect of the six internal and external sense-bases.'

-4. The Seven Factors of Enlightenment
+(4. The Seven Factors of Enlightenment)

-Buddha: 'Again a monk abides contemplating mind-objects as mind-objects in respect of the 7 factors of enlightenment.
+'Again, monks, a monk abides contemplating mind-objects as mind-objects in respect of the seven factors of enlightenment.
+How does he do so?
 Here, monks, if the enlightenment-factor of mindfulness is present in himself, a monk knows that it is present.
 If the enlightenment-factor of mindfulness is absent in himself, he knows that it is absent.
-He knows how the un-arisen enlightenment-factor of mindfulness comes to arise, he knows how the complete development of the enlightenment-factor of mindfulness comes about.
-He knows if the enlightenment-factor of investigation of states is present in himself.
-He knows if the enlightenment-factor of energy is present in himself.
-He knows if the enlightenment-factor of delight is present in himself.
-He knows if the enlightenment-factor of tranquility is present in himself.
-He knows if the enlightenment- factor of concentration is present in himself.
-If the enlightenment-factor of equanimity is present in himself, a monk knows that it is present.
+And he knows how the un-arisen enlightenment-factor of mindfulness comes to arise, and he knows how the complete development of the enlightenment-factor of mindfulness comes about.
+If the enlightenment-factor of investigation-of-states is present in himself. . .If the enlightenment-factor of energy is present in himself. . .If the enlightenment-factor of delight is present in himself. . .
+If the enlightenment-factor of tranquility is present in himself. . .If the enlightenment factor of concentration is present in himself. . .If the enlightenment-factor of equanimity is present in himself, a monk knows that it is present.
 If the enlightenment-factor of equanimity is absent in himself, he knows that it is absent.
-He knows how the un-arisen enlightenment-factor of equanimity comes to arise and he knows how the complete development of the enlightenment-factor of equanimity comes about.
+And he knows how the un-arisen enlightenment-factor of equanimity comes to arise, and he knows how the complete development of the enlightenment-factor of equanimity comes about.'

-So he abides contemplating mind-objects as mind-objects internally and externally.
-He abides detached, not grasping at anything in the world.
+'So he abides contemplating mind-objects as mind-objects internally.. .And he abides detached, not grasping at anything in the world.
 And that, monks, is how a monk abides contemplating mind-objects as mind-objects in respect of the seven factors of enlightenment.'

 5. The Four Noble Truths